Sales

 PCB Trace Width Calculator from www.circuitcalculator.com

-For any given trace on a PCB, there is a maximum amount of current it can handle before failure.
+Each trace on a PCBA has a maximum current it can bear before failure.
 Passing large currents through a trace will cause it to dissipate heat, and given enough current (and time) the trace will be destroyed by either burning through or delaminating from the PCB and breaking the trace.
-Often we think of traces as zero resistance connecting wires between two components, but this is certainly not the case.
-All traces will have resistance and it is important to consider this when selecting widths.
-Knowing the resistance of a trace and the maximum current that will be passed through it will help inform which width to use.

 Calculating the resistance of a trace is not trivial and can involve a lot of work.
 Luckily, there are a handful of trace width calculators available online that will help guide the choice of PCB trace width when considering ampere capacity.